Landmark Victory

 Full implementation of press access required within one year of the law's enactment.

-Local Law 46 emerged from years of advocacy following the NYPD's 2023 encryption of all radio communications—a $390 million system that silenced nearly a century of public access.
+Local Law 46 came out of years of advocacy after the NYPD's 2023 encryption rollout, which cost $390 million and ended nearly a century of public scanner access.

 July 2023